just-buildsystem/rules-cc/README.md

 A rule to provide defaults for the usage of the shell

- All targets using invocations of the shell use the target `["shel", "defaults"]` to determine which shell to use and how to invoke it.
+ All targets using invocations of the shell use the target `["shell", "defaults"]` to determine which shell to use and how to invoke it.
 The definition of this default target is probably the only meaningful use of this rule.

 | Field | Description |
 | ----- | ----------- |